Updates, commentary, training and advice on immigration and asylum law

 Complaints procedure

-The OISC requires a clear complaints procedure that outlines how you will handle and investigate complaints.
+The IAA requires a clear complaints procedure that outlines how you will handle and investigate complaints.
 Your procedure should detail the steps for investigating a complaint and the actions you will take if the complaint is upheld.
-The OISC will evaluate whether your investigation process is satisfactory.
+The IAA will evaluate whether your investigation process is satisfactory.
 Clients must also be made aware that they have a right to complain directly to the Commissioner.

-You will need a business plan to demonstrate to the OISC how the business is going to run.
-It should detail any management and governance structures and the processes and policies in place.
-The OISC will assess the plan to ensure the business is financially viable and sustainable.
+You will need to provide information to demonstrate to the IAA how the business is going to run.
+This should detail any management and governance structures and the processes and policies in place.
+You will need to upload a document containing an organisation organogram or description of the organisation.

 Professional Indemnity Insurance

-Registration with the OISC requires adequate Professional Indemnity Insurance (PII) to cover potential compensation claims for negligence, errors or incorrect advice leading to financial loss.
+Registration with the IAA requires adequate Professional Indemnity Insurance (PII) to cover potential compensation claims for negligence, errors or incorrect advice leading to financial loss.
 While you can submit a PII quote with your application, approval will only be granted once you have a valid PII policy.
-The OISC recommends a minimum coverage of £250,000.
+The IAA recommends a minimum coverage of £250,000.

 Fee scale

-You need to provide a document outlining your client account procedures.
+You need to provide a evidence of having a business bank account in place when you submit the application.
+You may also need to provide evidence of a client bank account.
 Money in a client account, which includes advance payments for work and disbursements (e.g., document translation fees), belongs to the client and is protected by the bank.
-Application fees should ideally be paid directly by the client to avoid complications.
 Once work is completed, you can invoice the client and transfer funds from the client account to the business account.
+For more information on fees and accounts, take a look at this guidance note.

-Once you are registered as an OISC adviser, you must be aware of your ongoing duties.
+Once you are accredited as an IAA adviser, you must be aware of your ongoing duties.

 Audits